Symbols of Clan MacMillan.

 Scottish clans are replete with symbols, today's proud clansman bedecked in tartan and clan badges.
 However, these contemporary symbols were not commonly worn when Highland clans existed in the traditional sense, that is before "the '45".
 While Highlanders certainly wore a kind of tartan, uniform clan tartans representative of specific clans did not generally come into existence until the nineteenth century.
 Read more about Clan MacMillan's tartans.

 Holly, the plant badge of Clan MacMillan.

-Well before badges and tartan identified a Highland clansman's affiliation, the plant badge was the only identifying emblem, this affixed to the bonnet.
+Well before badges and tartan identified a Highland clansman's affiliation, the plant badge was the only identifying emblem, sprigs affixed to the bonnet.
+Worn in battle, these were called suaicheantas in Gaelic and believed to provide magical protection to the wearer.
+By necessity, they had to be of varieties that did not shed their leaves, otherwise they would not serve in the winter.
 For Clan MacMillan this badge is holly.
 Other clans sharing the holly badge are Drummond, MacInnes, MacLean and Matheson, this being coincidental and not connoting any other relationship with Clan MacMillan.

 Clan motto: "Miseris Succurrere Disco".